-Drafting Note: Standard based on Section 24, Suitability, and Appendix B, Personal Worksheet, of the Model Regulation.
+Drafting Note: Standard based on Section 9, Required Disclosure of Rating Practices to Consumer, Section 24, Suitability, and Appendix B, Personal Worksheet, of the Model Regulation.

 (2) Things You Should Know Before You Buy Long-Term Care Insurance.
 The standards for this disclosure shall be those prescribed in Appendix B of these standards, and the text used shall not be less than 12-point type.